-B. Posting Requirements

-- 1. Appointing Authorities must post a notice describing the Act's provisions.
-The notice must be posted in all areas where employees would normally expect to find official notices. - 2.
+- (g) Records of any disputes between the employer and employee regarding designation of FMLA qualifying leave. - (h) Records and documents relating to medical certifications or medical histories of employees or employees' family members, which shall be maintained in separate confidential files. - B. Posting Requirements - Appointing Authorities must post a notice describing the Act's provisions.
+The notice must be posted in all areas where employees and applicants for employment would normally expect to find official notices, and may also be posted electronically, provided that it is in a conspicuous place on the Appointing Authority's website and is accessible to both applicants and current employees. - 2.
 If an Appointing Authority publishes and distributes an employee handbook, information on employee entitlements and obligations under the FMLA must be included. - 3.
-If the Appointing Authority does not publish or distribute a handbook, it must provide written guidance to employees when they request a FMLA gualifying leave. - C. Employer's Response to the Employee's Request for FMLA Leave
+If the Appointing Authority does not publish or distribute a handbook, it must provide written guidance to employees when they request a FMLA qualifying leave and to each new employee upon hire. - C. Appeal Process